AshwinPrasanth/AI--Ethics/Medical Decision System/Report/chapter2.md

 #### Ethical Risk

 Frequent alerts and demonstrated reductions in time to antibiotics indicate strong behavioural influence, which may encourage automation bias over time.

 ---

+#### Ethical Framework–Stakeholder Alignment

+The three ethical schools correspond to different stakeholder perspectives.
+Utilitarian analysis primarily concerns patient outcomes and hospital-level mortality reduction.
+Deontological considerations are most salient for clinicians, who retain formal decision authority and legal responsibility for AI-informed actions.
+Virtue ethics focuses on the professional character of clinicians interacting repeatedly with alert systems, emphasizing calibration, attentiveness, and avoidance of automation bias.
+Together, these frameworks provide a pluralistic ethical lens appropriate for socio-technical clinical systems.

+---